Siraj-Abdulkadir/siraj-abdulkadir/README.md

  ![](https://komarev.com/ghpvc/?username=Siraj-Abdulkadir) </br>
 Highly motivated, ambitious person who has developed a mature and responsible approach to any task that I undertake, or situation that I am presented with.
-Eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
+Eager to contribute to team success through hard work,attention to detail and excellent organizational skills.
 <hr/>

 <p align="center">